-J. Responsibilities of E.Passport holders
+I. Responsibilities of E. Passport Holders

-Certificate Holders:
+Certificate Holders Must:

-- 1. Are expected to comply with all applicable statutory, regulatory, and ethical requirements. - 2.
-Are compelled to report to ASPPB any findings of criminal or unethical conduct or disciplinary actions against him/her that arise after application for the certificate. - 3.
-Are expected to appropriately represent their E.Passport status as reflecting the practitioner's basic qualifications and should not be represented as an additional qualification or as a superior level of psychological qualifications or service; - 4.
-Are to be held to the APA/ASPPB/APAIT Telepsychology Guidelines and the ASPPB Telepsychology Principles/Standards; - 5.
-Agree to inform the clients/patients of the psychologist's licensure status and location, and that they possess an E.Passport; - 6.
-Inform the clients/patients where the psychologist is licensed and can practice; - 7. , Inform the clients/patients how and where the patient can file a complaint; - 8.
-Notify the patient when there is a conflict of law regarding confidentiality (e.g., duty to warn, duty to report), at the outset of the provision of services [as well as when the incidents arises]; - 9.
-Comply with any cease and desist order or injunctive relief from a receiving jurisdiction; - 10.
-Disclose E.Passport status on all promotional/professional materials in the connection with any telepsychological practice; - 11.
-Notify ASPPB of any address or licensure or registration status changes; - 12.
-Agree to obtain three hours education relevant to the use of technology in psychology practice each renewal period to maintain the E.Passport; and - 13.
-Agree to release information for posting in a directory. - 14.
-In order to practice under PSYPACT, hold an Authorization to Practice Interjurisdictional Telepsychology (APIT) issued by the Psychology Interjurisdictional Compact (PSYPACT) Commission.
+- 1. Comply with all applicable statutory, regulatory, and ethical requirements. - 2.
+Report to ASPPB any findings of criminal or unethical conduct or disciplinary actions against him/her that arise after application for the certificate.

+- 3. Represent their E. Passport status as reflecting the practitioner's basic qualifications and should not be represented as an additional qualification or as a superior level of psychological qualifications or service. - 4.
+Comply with the APA/ASPPB/APAIT Telepsychology Guidelines - 5.
+Inform the clients/patients of the psychologist's licensure status and location, and that they possess an E. Passport. - 6.
+Inform the clients/patients where the psychologist is licensed and can practice. - 7.
+Inform the clients/patients how and where the patient can file a complaint. - 8.
+Notify the patient when there is a conflict of law regarding confidentiality (e.g., duty to warn, duty to report), at the outset of the provision of services [as well as when the incidents arise]. - 9.
+Comply with any cease-and-desist order or injunctive relief from a receiving jurisdiction. - 10.
+Notify ASPPB of any address or licensure or registration status changes. - 11.
+Obtain three hours of continuing education relevant to the use of technology in psychology practice each renewal period to maintain the E. Passport; and - 12.
+Release information for posting in a directory. - 13.
+To practice under PSYPACT, hold an APIT issued by the PSYPACT Commission.

-K. ASPPB'S Responsibilities
+J. ASPPB'S Responsibilities